Pure Connection Formulation, Twistors and the Chase for a Twistor Action for General Relativity: Chiral Formulations of Gravity

+Another accident is that \emph{curvature} forms are 2-forms.
+In four dimensions curvatures can thus be decomposed into smaller elementary bits.
+This is useful both for Yang-Mills type theories but also for gravity.
+We now turn to the decomposition of the Riemann tensor:

-Consider a connection $\nabla$ on the tangent bundle compatible with the metric, this is a $SO(4)$-connection (Note that, at this stage, we do not assume that the torsion of this connection vanishes).
-It splits into two $SU(2)$-connections $D$ and $\widetilde{D}$, They naturally act as connections on the bundle of self-dual 2-forms and anti-self-dual 2-forms respectively.
+Consider a connection $\nabla$ on the tangent bundle compatible with the metric, this is a $\SO(4)$-connection (Note that, at this stage, we do not assume that the torsion of this connection vanishes).
+It splits into two $\SU(2)$-connections $D$ and $\widetilde{D}$,